amedeedaboville/hashpan/README.md

 Clover HashPAN Challenge
 ========================
 Problem: Crack a list of SHA1-encrypted credit card numbers.

-#Come up an algorithmically efficient implementation that minimizes work assuming a single core.
+#####Come up an algorithmically efficient implementation that minimizes work assuming a single core.
 Bonus points for efficiently using any/all cores you have at your disposal."

-Credit Card numbers are usually 16 digits long and consist of a 6 digit Bank Id Number a 9 digit Account number a 1 digit Checksum
+Credit Card numbers are usually 16 digits long and consist of
+* a 6 digit Bank Id Number
+* a 9 digit Account number
+* a 1 digit Checksum

 It's not unreasonable to assume that the hashes's BINS only come from the the given PANs, which makes the keyspace 73 billion keys.

 Rainbow Tables
 -------------
 The gist is that they allow you to pick a point between Pure Brute Force and Pure Precomputation of each hash.
+######Pure Precomputation
-Pure Precomputation: Calculate every of 73E9 hashes and store them.
+Calculate every of 73 billion hashes and store them.
 Cracking is just a lookup.
 Takes 1.8 Tb of space for this contest, (20 bytes hash, 5 bytes PAN * 73E9), which kinda sucks.

+######Pure Brute Force
-Pure Brute Force: What everyone else here is doing.
+What everyone else here is doing.
 Run HashCat on a supercomputing multi-GPU machine, get bajjillions of hashes per second and steamroll the hashes.
 Takes no space, suckas.

 My computer does about 2.3MH/s.
 So in extremely, extremely crude terms this would take a bit under 9 hours.
 Obviously, there are cache lookups and branch misdirects and architectures, but realistically this would take under a day.
 Also, this is really good because it also scales horizontally: You can split up the keyspace to 10 computers and have it solved 10x as fast.

 The scale is tipped toward pure brute force, but it's by no means definitive.

 Rainbow Tables are well suited for this example because there is a limited keyspace, and they definitely "minimize work for a single core".
 Also, I'm sure they could scale well to other hashes like sha256 or sha512, where brute force is much slower.

 My computer has an SSD in it, making lookups pretty fast, too.
 The first run of my untuned single-threaded program took 2 hours to crack 98%.

 Technical Info
 -----
 Basically rainbow tables allow you to precompute all of the hashes, and only store a small fraction of the computation.

 In more words, they chain the computations up and only store the first and last piece of the chain.
 Then for a given hash they check if it's in the chain.

 I've modified the original GPL implementation called rainbowcrack.
 It takes a BIN number and generates table for all valid PANS with that BIN.

 After, I changed an extension to rcrack, called rcracki\_mt to also work with BINs.
 It's multithreaded, and has CUDA extensions (which I haven't touched, so there's still a lot of potential for speedup.)

 In my second rewrite, I changed the index size from 64bit to 32, thereby cutting the size of the tables in half.
 The actual parameters to the tables can be tweaked, but for this I used 5 tables with 4 million chains of length 250.
-I originally used chain lengths of 500, but since the size of the tables in half I brought it down to 250 chain links and doubled the number of chains.
-Cracking time is O(n^2) with chain length, so that should afford a 4x speedup.
+By halfing the table size I was able to also half the chain length.
+Cracking time is O(n^2) with chain length, which affords a 4x speedup.

 The tables take ~11Gb of space.